vrazdalovschi/alien-invasion-simulator/README.md

 ### Improvement points

-Current version of the project follow the task description, but it can be extended with the points below:
+The current version of the project follows the task description, but it can be extended with the points below:

 * Random map generator.
 * Map visualizer (console/graphical) before and after simulation.